 These requirements must be met before the start of classes.
 Tuberculin skin tests (TB), MMR and other immunizations are available at the Student Medical Services on campus (costs are on the Student Medical Services website).

 Note: TB tests and chest x-rays performed in foreign countries are not acceptable for clearance.

 Beginning Fall 2011, students’ SAT-W score or ACT score will be used for placement into ENG 100 or 100T.
 If you do not have an SAT or ACT score and you have not yet earned credit for ENG 100 (or the equivalent), you will need to take the Writing Placement Assessment before you can register for ENG 100 or 100T.

 English Proficiency Test

-All non-native speakers of English are required to sit for the English Proficiency Test (EPT) to determine if supplemental ESL classes are required.
+All non-native speakers of English are required to sit for the Writing Placement Assessment and the English Proficiency Placement (EPT) to determine if supplemental ESL classes are required.
 More information can be found at hilo.hawaii.edu/academics/eli/english_proficiency.php.

 New Student Orientation

 New Student Orientation is offered during the week before classes begin in the Fall and Spring semesters.
 Students enrolling at UH Hilo for the first time are provided with an extensive program of academic and social activities designed to facilitate their adjustment to the University and to the Hilo community.
 During orientation, academic advisors assist new students with course selection and registration.
 Additional orientation activities and services help students to become more knowledgeable about their campus, to become familiar with the diverse opportunities available to get involved in campus life, and to become a member of our campus community.